31 December Journal Prompts for a Busy Month

 You don’t have to be super organized in your writing.
 You can write in short, choppy blurbs.
 You don’t have to have pretty handwriting.
 And you don’t even have to have a paper journal if a digital journal is simply more convenient for you to stick to.

-All that matters is that you do it in a way that actually provides YOU good feelings.
+All that matters is using things like these journal prompts for December in a way that provides YOU positivity.
 Journaling is your self-care time, so do it the way you please!

 More Journal Prompts + Self Care for This Season